The industrial revolution began in Britain and then slowly spread across the world over the span of a few centuries.

 The plan was a complete failure as the steel was low quality and around 30 million people died from starvation due to the lack of crops.

-Also, in 1958, in order to reduce overcrowding in cities, China began restrict the number of people allowed to come into the cities from rural areas.
+Also, in 1958, in order to reduce overcrowding in cities, China began restricting the number of people allowed to come into the cities from rural areas.

 During this process, around a million high school graduates were sent to rural areas and many urban factories and workers were moved to rural areas.